clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-backend/Telemetry-backend.rst

 following actions:

 * deploy - install a complete instance of the telemetrics backend server and all required components.
-This is the default action if no -a argument is given on the cmdline
+This is the default action if no :command:`-a` argument is given on the command line.
-* install - installs and enables all required components for the telemetrics backend server
+* install - installs and enables all required components for the telemetrics backend server.
-* migrate - migrate database to new schema
+* migrate - migrate database to new schema.
-* resetdb - reset the database
+* resetdb - reset the database.
-* restart - restart the nginx and uWSGI services
+* restart - restart the nginx and uWSGI services.
-* uninstall - uninstall all Ubuntu packages if the distribution is Ubuntu
+* uninstall - uninstall all Ubuntu packages if the distribution is Ubuntu.

 For this tutorial, we will be installing the telemetrics backend server with the following options: